 Munnar is a hill station town located in Idukki district of Kerala, one of the southern states in India.
 It is situated in the lush green mountain ranges of the western ghats.
 The name “Munnar” literally means “Three Rivers”.
-One can reach Munnar most conveniently from Cochin, the capital of Kerala.
+One can reach Munnar most conveniently from Cochin, Kerala.
 And the drive from Cochin to Munnar is itself very scenic.
 Although Munnar is also very picturesque.
 As, it is covered in layers of green velvet formed by the numerous coffee estates.
 It stretches across the long and wide range of mountains.
 And these mountains are marked with majestic waterfalls gushing through them, river, lake, flora, fauna and wildlife.

 We visited Munnar in 2010.
 And ever since, it as been closed to my heart.
 For me, it is one of the most beautiful hill stations of south India.
 We spent close to three days during our trip to Munnar.
 And all these three days filled us with lifetime of memory.
 During our stay in Munnar, we visited several sites and found each one of these to be so beautiful.
 So, here’s a list of places you can see while in Munnar and things you can do when in this beautiful small town.